Need It (Migos song)

 "Need It" is a song by American hip hop trio Migos featuring American rapper YoungBoy Never Broke Again.
 It was released on May 22, 2020, as the lead single from Migos' fourth studio album Culture III.
 Produced by Buddah Bless, the song samples "Get In My Car" by 50 Cent.

 Background and composition

 The song was previewed in January 2020, when a video of Offset and NBA YoungBoy recording it was surfaced online.
 Migos seemingly hinted at its release hours before it arrived.
 On the track, the trio and YoungBoy talk about their intoxicating and violent lifestyles and how they will protect themselves.

+Music video

+Part of the music video parodies the 1996 film Don't Be a Menace, with Offset in the role of Loc Dog.